-After the S.V.A.'s wonderful Public Relationist Dave received an advance copy of this photo from Hal Weiner via WLH, always appreciative Dave (who was ill and under treatment at the time), sent Hal a personal note of thanks.
-Dave's thank you card read: "I love the STONEWALL Veterans' Association.
-I love Williamson.
-I love the 1969 Stonewall convertible.
-I love the Gay Pride Parade.
-And I love, love, love this great picture of Williamson and me.
+After the SVA's wonderful Public Relationist Dave West received an advance copy of this photo from Hal Weiner via Willson Henderson, always appreciative Dave (who was ill and under treatment at the time), sent Hal a personal note of thanks.
+Dave's thank you card read: "I love the STONEWALL Veterans' Association!
+I love Willson!
+I love the 1969 Stonewall convertible!
+I love the Gay Pride Parade!
+And I love, love, love this great close-up picture of Willson and me.
 Love, Dave P.S.
-I wasn't going to come as the Indian this rough year but Williamson said that you must, you can do it, do it for Gay pride, do it for you; you look swell, you'll be glad you did.
+I wasn't going to come as the Indian this rough year but Willson said that you must, you can do it, do it for Gay pride, do it for you; you look swell, you'll be glad you did.
 He was right!
 Thank you Hally for capturing all that!"

 [Photo by Jenni Jan Egan]

-A "From Stonewall to Brokeback" gathering was assembled by S.V.A.
-Director Williamson Henderson for Friday the 13th of January 2006.
-Comprising the S.V.A. group were Williamson (host), Dave West (the motivation for the event), Bert Coffman, Storme DeLarverie, Jenni Egan, Michael Livote and Anton.
-Originally planning to attend, AnDrae Christie (visiting his mother in the hospital) was in regular contact to Dave's cellphone.
+A "From Stonewall to Brokeback" gathering was assembled by S.V.A. director Willson Lee Henderson ("WLH") for Friday the 13th of January 2006 at the Chelsea Cinemas Theatre.
+Comprising the S.V.A. group were Willson (host), Dave West (the motivation for the event), the SVA's first vice-president Bert Coffman, the SVA's ambassador Storme DeLarverie, Jenni Egan, Michael Livote and Anton.
+Originally planning to attend, AnDre Christie (visiting his mother in the hospital) was in regular contact with Dave via cellphone.
 "Brokeback Mountain", released in New York City the month prior, is about two basically non-Gay cowboys who not-so-slowly fall deeply in love with each other and embark on a twenty-year relationship of ups and downs.
 "BBM" was the talk-of-the-country and far beyond.
 When WLH suggested this idea to Dave, he was instantly enthusiastic.
 Indeed, BBM lifted Dave's spirits and injected inspiration into his life.
-The movie dinner party started at the movie box office on West 23rd Street with Williamson purchasing everyone's movie tickets -- to ensure that tickets to the film wouldn't be sold out.
-Dinner and drinks were at the East of Eighth Restaurant in the heart of Chelsea in Manhattan.
+The movie dinner party started at the movie box office on West 23rd Street with Willson generously purchasing everyone's movie tickets -- to also ensure that tickets to the film would not be sold out.
+Dinner and drinks were at the East of Eighth Restaurant on West 23rd Street in the heart of Chelsea in Manhattan.
 All had such fun with loads of laughs and all were treated by WLH.
-Everyone saw, enjoyed and were moved by "Brokeback Mountain" at the Chelsea Cinema Theater.
-A specially meaningful and cost-free (including safe taxi home) evening with friends was had by Dave, who died within three months.
+Everyone saw, enjoyed and were moved by the landmark and highly-acclaimed "Brokeback Mountain"!
+A specially meaningful and cost-free (including safe taxi home) evening with friends was had by everyone, particularly Dave, who, so sadly, died within three months.

 Dave West was added to the "Gay Urban Cowboys" website in 2007!

-STONEWALL Veterans' Assn. business card for Dave West
+STONEWALL Veterans' Association business card for Dave West

 Dave West had a deadly battle with bladder cancer which, over time, unfortunately and ultimately spread from one vital body organ to another.
 He was re-hospitalized at Beth Israel Hospital on Thursday, March 30th.
-That was the same day that SVA-er Dave planned to join SVA-ers Williamson Henderson, Bert Coffman, Rose Giordano, Leigh McManus and Bill Salzman plus Friends-of-SVA Michael Livoti, Anton Hauser and AnDre Christie at an Andrew Cuomo public policy event at nearby (to Dave's home) Baruch College.
+That was the same day that SVA-er Dave planned to join SVA-ers Willson Lee Henderson, Bert Coffman, Rose Giordano, Leigh McManus and Bill Salzman plus Friends-of-SVA Michael Livoti, Anton Hauser and AnDre Christie at an Andrew Cuomo public policy event at nearby (to Dave's home) Baruch College.
 Starting the following day, Friday, began what was an apparent vigil.
-Dave was visited daily by relatives, especially his outgoing and supportive Mother Mitzi LaManna, his brother, sister and nephews, several invited S.V.A. members and many longtime friends.
+Dave was visited daily by relatives, especially his outgoing and supportive mother Mitzi LaManna, his brother, sister and nephews, several invited S.V.A. members and many longtime friends.
 At least a half-dozen dozen unrelated Gay friends visited dying Dave daily.
-Dave's mother called Williamson early on Friday morning, April 7th, at about 7 a.m., to sadly report: "Williamson, I'm sorry to call you so early, dear.
-This is Dave's Mother.
+Dave's mother called Willson early on Friday morning, April 7th, at about 7 a.m., to sadly report: "Willson, I'm sorry to call you so early, dear.
+This is Dave's mother.
 I'm sorry to tell you that my son and your friend, Dave West, has died in his sleep".

-In remembrance of Dave West from public officials who knew Dave, the S.V.A. has received flowers from former President Clinton Oval Office Advisor Sean Maloney and letters of condolence from former N.Y.C.
-Mayor Ed Koch, U.S. Congressmember Carolyn Maloney, N.Y.S.
-Attorney General Eliot Spitzer, U.S. Senator Charles Schumer, N.Y.S.
-Assemblymember Jonathan Bing and Attorney General candidate Andrew Cuomo as well as several N.Y.C. councilmembers such as Dan Garodnick and Rosie Mendez.
+In remembrance of Dave West from public officials who knew Dave through the STONEWALL Veterans' Association, the S.V.A. has received flowers from openly-Gay, former President Clinton Oval Office Advisor Sean Patrick Maloney and letters of condolence from former N.Y.C.
+Mayor Ed Koch, U.S. Congresswoman Carolyn Maloney, N.Y.S.
+Attorney General Eliot Spitzer, U.S., Senator Hillary Clinton, N.Y.S.
+Assemblymember Jonathan Bing, U.S. Senator Charles Schumer and NYS Attorney General candidate Andrew Cuomo as well as several N.Y.C. councilmembers such as Gale Brewer, Dan Garodnick, Melissa Viverito, Robert Jackson and Rosie Mendez.

 U.S. Senator Charles Schumer's impressive letter was